rocket0634/ktanemod-modselector/README.md

 # ModSelector - a KTANEModKit mod

-This mod provides a 2D user interface while in the setup room, which allows dynamic selection/veto of active mod modules.
+This mod provides a 2D user interface while in the setup room, which allows dynamic selection/veto of active mod modules and services.